ProconnectSedin/onesource/README.md

 ⚠️ git pull before commit, otherwise you may face a merge conflict

+### If you want to keep files in this folder but don't want to upload it to Github
+Just add the file name or pattern to .gitignore

 ### Creating and switching branches
 `git branch development` # create new branch